What is a business systems analyst?

 Duties and responsibilities

 A business systems analyst wears many hats.
-Key responsibilities include conducting detailed business and systems analysis to understand and document business requirements.
+Their key responsibilities include conducting detailed business and systems analysis to understand and document business requirements.
 This involves close collaboration with stakeholders to define and validate their business needs.
 From these insights, they develop and refine specifications for technological systems that align with the business goals.

 Interactions with a wide range of people are common, including discussions with top-level management, collaboration with IT teams, and liaising with external vendors.
-Consequently, it’s a role that requires excellent communication and team collaboration skills.

 Typical work hours